 The CEO – and founder of the company – answered: people are afraid of salesmen, people buy from people they like, you have to find common ground with the person, and then build the sale on that.

-2 Visions of a Process
+Two Visions of a process

 The sales manager has a classic technocratic outlook.
 He’s got a sales network to run and needs to deliver a total sales amount.
 The CEO is ambivalent about this – on the one hand, he really wants good sales, where customers are happy because he knows in his bones the reputation of the company is what will generate future sales –- he built the company that way.